minghinshi/TFB-WebGL/README.md

-# TFB-WebGL
+# Tiny Factory Builder
-A repository to host GitHub Pages for Tiny Factory Builder
+This is the repository to host Tiny Factory Builder in GitHub Pages.